rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 [Unification in the Chalk project]: http://smallcultfollowing.com/babysteps/blog/2017/03/25/unification-in-chalk-part-1/

-All said, the inference context stores four kinds of inference variables as of
+All told, the inference context stores four kinds of inference variables as of this writing:
-writing:

 - Type variables, which come in three varieties:
   - General type variables (the most common).
 These can be unified with any type.
   - Integral type variables, which can only be unified with an integral type, and arise from an integer literal expression like `22`.
   - Float type variables, which can only be unified with a float type, and arise from a float literal expression like `22.0`.
 - Region variables, which represent lifetimes, and arise all over the place.